cailleanC1C/C1C-Recruitment/docs/Architecture.md

   should remain runtime-agnostic and avoid importing from `modules/`.

 ### CoreOps extraction plan
-1. CoreOps utilities now live in `packages/c1c-coreops` while the bot continues to import the legacy shims.
+1. CoreOps utilities now live in `packages/c1c-coreops` and the bot imports them directly.
 2. Flip imports in `modules/coreops` to consume the packaged helpers once the APIs stabilize.
 3. Deprecate any remaining feature logic living in `shared/` so only